Elemental Magick: The Power of Water

 In witchcraft and other spiritual practices, the elements represent particular aspects of our mental, physical, and emotional selves.
 Earth is our sense of security and abundance; Air our wisdom and how we act up on it.
 Fire is our passions and desires; Water our love and compassion.
 Spirit is our connection to the Divine and the mysteries of the subconscious.
 By studying the characteristics of these energies, you gain a greater understanding of yourself, as well as your magick and spellcraft.

 In the West we find elemental Water, the energy of love, emotions, intuition, and healing.
-Water is often related to the Goddess, its aspects being classically feminine in nature, as well as the power the tide has over the moon.
+Water is often related to the Goddess, its aspects being classically feminine in nature, as well as the power the moon has over the tide.
 The ocean is often described as the womb of the Mother, and is used by many spiritualists to reconnect to the Divine and promote energetic healing.

 The majority of our healing and rejuvenation practices are related to water – a warm bath, a visit to the spa, an impromptu trip to the beach.
 We dedicate and consecrate water to make it “holy”; we entrust it to purify our bodies and our material belongings.